AlejandroAkbal/Steam-Little-Toolkit-Browser-Extension/README.md

 - [ ] Remove games when an event happens, not every **x** seconds
 - [ ] Fix search so that it doesn't delete games that you own while searching
 - [ ] Make the graphical menu actually work
-- [ ] Fix the graphical menu so it doesn't break the steam store slides
+- [ ] Transform the script to a browser extension

 ## Web-Ext
-Usage with
+Browser development
 ```
 npm install -g web-ext
 web-ext run --firefox="C:\Program Files\Firefox Developer Edition\firefox.exe"